leticia-paixao-wermelinger/inception/README.md

 - Docker usage: single `docker-compose.yml` orchestrates three images (custom Dockerfiles per service), a dedicated bridge network, and named volumes for data durability.
 - Sources included: NGINX, WordPress, and MariaDB Dockerfiles plus configuration in `project/srcs/requirements/*`, environment variables defined in `project/srcs/.env`, and Make targets in `project/Makefile`.
 - Important choices: HTTPS-only entrypoint via mkcert certificates, non-root service users, isolated network, and separate volumes for DB and CMS (Content Management System) content.
-- Virtual Machines vs Docker: Docker offers faster provisioning, layered images, and lower resource overhead; VMs provide stronger isolation but heavier boot and maintenance.
+- Virtual Machines vs Docker: virtual machines virtualize an entire operating system, providing strong isolation at the cost of higher resource usage, longer boot times, and heavier maintenance.
+Docker containers share the host kernel and isolate applications at the process level, resulting in faster startup, lower overhead, and more efficient resource utilization.
+For this project, Docker is better suited as it enables lightweight, reproducible service orchestration without the complexity of managing multiple guest operating systems.
-- Secrets vs Environment Variables: this stack uses a `.env` file for configuration.
+- Secrets vs Environment Variables: this project uses environment variables defined in a `.env` file for configuration.
+While Docker Secrets provide stronger guarantees by keeping sensitive data out of environment variables and image layers, they were not adopted here because the stack is intended for a local, controlled environment and the credentials involved are not highly sensitive.
+Environment variables offer simpler setup, easier debugging, and better readability for educational purposes.
 - Docker Network vs Host Network: custom bridge network and DNS between containers, keeping internal traffic isolated from the host system.
-- Docker Volumes vs Bind Mounts: this project uses bind mounts (via named volumes backed by `/home/${USER}/data/*`) to persist MariaDB and WordPress data on the host, ensuring data survives container removal and simplifying backup/recovery; pure Docker-managed volumes would offer slightly better isolation but bind mounts give transparent access to the data.
+- Docker Volumes vs Bind Mounts: the project uses Docker named volumes mapped to fixed directories on the host (`/home/${USER}/data/*`).
+Volumes ensure data persistence independently of the container lifecycle, while host-mapped directories allow direct access to the stored files for inspection, backup, and recovery.
+This design provides persistent storage without losing visibility or control over the data.

 ## Instructions
 1) Prerequisites: Linux with Docker >= 20.10, Docker Compose v2, mkcert, and sudo privileges for initial setup.